Village of Monte Isola

 phone +39 0309825226

-Monte Isola, on Lake Iseo, is the largest lake island in Italy and Europe.
+Monte Isola, on Lake Iseo, is the largest lake island in Italy and Southern and Central Europe.
 A true green mountain rising from the water, Monte Isola is rich in olive trees that surround the southern coast between Peschiera Maraglio and Sensole (from the Latin Sinus olis, meaning "inlet of the oil") while typically alpine tree species characterize the north and the highest parts of the mountain.

 Completely wooded in antiquity, Montisola possessed a pagan temple on its top.
 On the island is attested to the presence of the villas of Roman epoch.
 In the V century A.D. it was Christianized by the Bishop Bresciano San Vigilio.
 In the Middle Ages it was contended by various lords, the territory was assigned by the Longobards to the monastery of San Salvatore; subsequently the Cluniac settled there a monastery and went around the year one thousand, the manufacture of networks, which flourished along the next centuries.
 The island saw first born agricultural villages in higher positions and, in a later epoch, fishermen villages along the coast of Lake Iseo.
 Toward the century XIII, in defense of the territory of Brescia, the Oldofredi family built a castle there (now Rocca Martinengo, private property).